Skip to content

 Organize Anti-Corruption Day Activities

-Some of the ways in which governments around the world, private businesses, non-governmental organisations, the media and the general public can get involved are by organising creative activities, reporting incidents of corruption, using the UN’s anti-corruption logo on publications and at events, and spreading the message through social networks such as Twitter and Facebook.
+Some of the ways in which governments around the world, private businesses, non-governmental organizations, the media and the general public can get involved are by organizing creative activities, reporting incidents of corruption, using the UN’s anti-corruption logo on publications and at events, and spreading the message through social networks such as Twitter and Facebook.

 Raise Awareness About Corruption